icon-workshops/Dive-into-ICON-2-SCORE/README.md

 # Dive-into-ICON-2-SCORE

 ## Prerequisite
-### **If you didn't attend the first workshop 'Dive into ICON - Tools', we strongly recommend you to finish the step-by-step quickstart guides below before you attend the second workshop.**
+**If you didn't attend the first workshop 'Dive into ICON - Tools', we strongly recommend you to finish the step-by-step quickstart guide below before you attend the second workshop.
+Don't worry, it won't take long.**

 #### Quickstart part 1.
 Helloworld on local emulated environment
 - [English Guide](https://www.icondev.io/docs/part-1-helloworld-on-local-emulated-environment)